Same YAML simplicity, with EU residency and connectors included

 The Bottom Line

 Connic and CrewAI share a YAML-first philosophy.
+The difference is the runtime: EU-resident and included, or US SaaS and self-hosted workarounds.
 Here's how to choose.

 Use Connic when